NSS-Day-Cohort-55/client-side-mastery/07-nashville-kennels/chapters/REACT_LOADING_DATA.md

 1. `Kennel.js` renders the `<NavBar>` and `<ApplicationViews>`
 1. `<NavBar>` contains links to other views
 1. `<ApplicationViews>` renders routes based on the URL.
-1. When viewing the Animals section, `AnimalCard.js` will be rendered`.
+1. When viewing the Animals section, `AnimalCard.js` will be rendered.
 1. Our page displays.